• Skip to primary navigation

 2. Create flax egg: In a large bowl, combine ground flaxseed and water.
 Stir together, then set aside for 10 minutes to thicken.

-3. Add wet ingredients: Add the mashed overripe banana, almond milk, coconut sugar, melted coconut oil, vanilla extract, and apple cider vinegar to the bowl.
+3. Add wet ingredients: Add the flax egg, mashed overripe banana, almond milk, coconut sugar, melted coconut oil, vanilla extract, and apple cider vinegar to a bowl.
 Mix together until evenly combined.

 4. Add dry ingredients: Add the oat flour, almond flour, rolled oats, baking powder, cinnamon, baking soda, and salt to the bowl.
 Mix together just until the flour is evenly incorporated.
 Do not over-mix the batter.
 Add chopped walnuts and stir together.